Aston Martin Vantage (2025) review: back from surgery and tested in the UK

 What’s it like to drive?

-I ease in using default Sport mode (the previous Sport, Sport Plus and Track modes are now book-ended by Wet and Individual modes) and the Vantage builds a serene sort of speed, with no delay to steering inputs, just response, clarity and nice fluid weighting as it glides into the apex.
+We ease in using default Sport mode (the previous Sport, Sport Plus and Track modes are now book-ended by Wet and Individual modes) and the Vantage builds a serene sort of speed, with no delay to steering inputs.
+Just response, clarity and nice fluid weighting as it glides into the apex.
 Earlier, Newton had called it ‘clean’.
 Spot on.

-More road-surface communication would be welcome, but I can feel the surplus of front-end purchase as it settles into these fast corners with unerring stability, its wider track, uprated dampers and stiffer body teaming up to give a calm sort of confidence.
+More road-surface communication would be welcome, but we could feel the surplus of front-end purchase as it settles into these fast corners with unerring stability, its wider track, uprated dampers and stiffer body teaming up to give a calm sort of confidence.

-But it’s when I switch to Sport Plus that everything clicks – most obviously with extra roll support, but also a little more steering weight and a fizzier powertrain calibration including gunpowder tossed in the exhausts on the over-run (and what sounds like a pop coming through the speakers to make gearshifts feel more direct).
-Now everything is in focus.
+On British motorways it supported a generally relaxed mood – 29mpg achieved after a 160-mile slog – but it’s when we switched to Sport Plus that everything clicked.
+Most obviously with extra roll support, but also a little more steering weight and a fizzier powertrain calibration including gunpowder tossed in the exhausts on the over-run (and what sounds like a pop coming through the speakers to make gearshifts feel more direct).
+Now everything was in focus.

 On downhill sections of our route, our optional carbon-ceramic stoppers are just mighty, with nice feel and strong stopping power that endures, but also a conspicuous lack of dive under heavy braking, those new Bilsteins no doubt playing a role along with the 50:50 weight distribution.